Art in the Parks

 Parks and Open Spaces protects, enhances and maintains Eugene’s parks and open spaces for healthy people, community and environment.

-Parks and recreation in Eugene cultivates a system of beautiful, inspiring places that foster personal, community and environmental health.
+Parks and recreation in Eugene cultivate a system of beautiful, inspiring places that foster personal, community and environmental health.